People who have healthcare needs may be awarded an allocation of money by the NHS to help support them, these are known as a Personal Health Budgets.

 - Personal Health Budgets are for healthcare needs such as personal care.

-- Personal Budgets are for social care needs such as maintaining hobbies.
+- Personal Budgets or Social Care Funding are for social care needs such as maintaining hobbies.

 For more information on Personal Health Budgets click here.